anms23/aspose-imaging-probe/howto_rotate_image.md

 ---
-title: How to rotate an image
+title: How to rotate an image with Aspose.Imaging program library
-description: Library for image editing.
-Photo editing automation.
-Image manipulation by NET (C#) program.
-Rotate an image.
+description: Rotate an image to a fixed angle.
+Flip images vertically or horizontally.
+Rotate photos to a selected angle.
 keywords: [rotate an image, rotating image]
 ---

-# How to rotate an image
+# How to rotate an image with Aspose.Imaging program library

 The first type of rotating image is a rotation to a fixed angle of 90/180/270-degree with or without a flip.
 You just need to load your image and apply the [RotateFlip](https://reference.aspose.com/imaging/net/aspose.imaging/image/rotateflip/) method with a rotate type parameter.
 We use the type `Rotate270FlipNone` in this example: